laravel/docs/artisan.md

 If you need to give the user a predefined set of choices, you may use the `choice` method.
 You may set the array index of the default value to be returned if no option is chosen:

     $name = $this->choice('What is your name?', ['Taylor', 'Dayle'], $defaultIndex);

+You can specify the number of attempts with the fourth parameter.
+In the following example, the program will exit after 3 invalid answers:

+    $name = $this->choice('What is your name?', ['Taylor', 'Dayle'], $defaultIndex, 3);

+You can accept several answers by passing the fifth parameter to `true` :

+    $colors = $this->choice('What are your favourite colors ?', ['Red', 'Green', 'Blue'], $defaultIndex, $attempts, true);

 <a name="writing-output"></a>
 ### Writing Output